 To get an idea of the variation, we’ve arranged our best-buy contractor mortgages in easy look-up tables.
 You’ll also get an idea of the terms (fixed rate, duration, etc.) that go with our range.

-But for a competitive contractor mortgage, deposits of 10-15% are what you should be aiming for as a minimum.
-Yes, you can get onto the property ladder with only 5%.
-But only with select lenders and at less competitive rates.
+But for a competitive contractor mortgage, deposits of 15-20% are what you should be aiming for as a minimum.
+Yes, you can get onto the property ladder with only 10%.
+But only with select lenders, and then at less competitive rates.

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.